 In The Dresden Files universe, the highly addictive nature of black magic means the White Council enforces this for any type of magical killing of a human.
 So, someone who uses black magic to kill a human, even if that human was a black-magic murderer themselves, will almost always jump off the slippery slope and become a serial murderer themselves.

 In Fool Moon there's also a slight aversion: When Tera West hears this line she replies "No I won't.
 I'll be alive, and he'll be dead."
+It's likely intended as one hint among several that, unlike all the other werewolves in the book, she's actually a wolf who can take human form.

 The Discworld novel Jingo implies that Sam Vimes believes something like this.
 He's all right with killing someone by accident, but a pre-meditated killing leaves him deeply troubled.
 In the next City Watch book, Night Watch the Gargoyles parallel is even more explicit, as he's now shown to be perfectly willing to kill other people intentionally when he's in the middle of a pitched battle.